vikchupak/Databases/MySQL/mysql.md

 Partial dependence.
 When a column depends on one part of a composite key, but not on the whole key.

 __Third Normal Form (3NF):__\
+No transitive dependence.

 Functional Dependency is a direct relationship between two attributes (e.g., A -> B).\
 If attribute A functionally determines attribute B, it is denoted as A-> B.\
 EmployeeID -> EmployeeName (EmployeeID uniquely determines EmployeeName).

-Transitive Dependency is indirect relationship involving a third attribute (e.g., A -> B and B -> C, leading to A -> C).
+Transitive Dependency is indirect relationship involving a third attribute (e.g., A -> B and B -> C, leading to A -> C).\

-No transitive dependence.
 When one column depends on another column through a third column.

 Example: